 These give you the quick-drying finish that we feel after using an astringent and will take away the natural oils.
 If you're already fighting the effects of acne, then the last thing you need is a product that can potentially do more harm than good.
 Am I right?

-Now, is this to say that a product with alcohol is an absolute write off?
+Now, is this to say that a product with alcohol is an absolute write-off?
 Certainly, not!
-Like I mentioned above, some toners contain alcohol.
+As I mentioned above, some toners contain alcohol.
 The problem lies in the amount used and if the product is largely comprised of it without other ingredients that can replenish what the alcohol may have stripped.
 It’s all a matter of balance.

 For this reason, toner has replaced the space that was so religiously devoted to astringent on my shelf.
 No stinging, no harsh chemicals, and I saw real results in a matter of 1 month.
 And while that sounded like a completely cringe-worthy infomercial, it's nothing but the truth.